 Information We Collect If You Subscribe to Our Services

-If you subscribe to our college you will be required to supply personal data.
+If you subscribe to our college, in order to provide our services to you, you will be required to supply personal data.

 - full name;